greenelab/meta-review/manuscript.md

 3. In some circumstances, Overleaf git commits are not modular.
 Edits made by distinct authors may be attributed to a single author.
 {#tbl:platforms}

-In our workflow, we adopt standard software development strategies that enable any contributor to edit any part of the manuscript but enforce discussion and review of all proposed changes.
+Manubot's collaborative writing workflow adopts standard software development strategies that enable any contributor to edit any part of the manuscript but enforce discussion and review of all proposed changes.
 The GitHub platform supports organizing and editing the manuscript.
-We use GitHub _issues_ for organization, opening a new issue for each discussion topic.
+Manubot projects use GitHub _issues_ for organization, opening a new issue for each discussion topic.
 For example, in a review manuscript like the Deep Review, this includes each primary paper under consideration.
 Within a paper's issue, contributors summarize the research, discuss it (sometimes with participation from the original authors), and assess its relevance to the review.
+In a primary research article, issues can instead track progress on specific figures or subsections of text being drafted.
-Issues also serve as an open to-do list and a forum for debating the main message, themes, and topics of the review.
+Issues serve as an open to-do list and a forum for debating the main messages of the manuscript.

 GitHub and the underlying git version control system [@PlcxShQU; @kEX5dgzK] also structure the writing process.
 The official version of the manuscript is _forked_ by individual contributors.